Khor Virap Monastery: Ararat Views & How to Visit

 Most first-timers don’t realise they can do this: you can climb straight down into Gregory’s prison.
 In the corner of the compound stands the little St Gevorg (Gevorgi) chapel, and set into its floor is a hole.
 A near-vertical metal ladder drops through it into the pit itself - a round, bottle-shaped stone chamber roughly six metres deep and about four metres across, the traditional dungeon where Gregory spent those thirteen years.

 Back at ground level, step inside Surb Astvatsatsin too.
 After the glare of the plain the interior is dim and cool, its bare tuff walls hung with a few icons and lined with carved khachkars (cross-stones), a working altar at the far end.
-It is plain by the standards of Europe’s great churches, and moving precisely because of it.
+It’s plain by the standards of Europe’s great churches, and moving precisely because of it.

 The Ararat view - and when you’ll actually get it

 Whether Ararat shows up at all is a lottery, and one worth managing your expectations over.
 The peak spends a great deal of the year wrapped in cloud and summer haze - locals will tell you they can go weeks without a clean sighting.
 To load the dice in your favour, come early on a clear morning, before the heat builds a milky haze over the plain and before the tour coaches roll in around mid-morning.
 Spring and autumn give the crispest air and the best odds; a fresh snow-line makes the mountain look its most dramatic.
 If you arrive to a wall of grey, the monastery and the pit still make the trip worthwhile - but a dawn start on a bright day is what turns a good visit into the photograph.
+Khor Virap is the closest and clearest of the lot, but it’s not the only place the mountain shows itself; for the Yerevan Cascade, Charents Arch and the other vantage points, see our guide to where to see Mount Ararat.

 Getting there, hours and what it costs

 Khor Virap sits near the village of Pokr Vedi, about 40 km south of Yerevan and roughly 4 km off the main highway.
-By car it is an easy 45-60-minute run down the M2, and the road in is paved to the foot of the hill, where there is a free car park.
+By car it is an easy 45-60-minute run down the M2, and the road in is paved to the foot of the hill, where there’s a free car park.

 - An organised day tour is the simplest fix and usually the best value, because Khor Virap is almost always bundled with other southern sights (see below) - a driver-guide handles the logistics and you just turn up.